FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_SubscriptionId/README.md

-MQTTPropGet_PubSubscriptionId proof
+MQTTPropGet_SubscriptionId proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_PubSubscriptionId.
+This directory contains a memory safety proof for MQTTPropGet_SubscriptionId.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer